Broadway–Slavic Village: Slavic Village

 The historic Slavic Village is named for what was once a predominantly Central European neighborhood centered on Fleet Avenue and Broadway.
 The neighborhood's name encompasses two smaller ethnically sub-divided sections: the larger Czech-dominated Karlin, and the heavily Polish Warszawa districts.

 Slavic Village is combining the Warszawa site the Polish immigrants settled in 1870.
 The lives of these immigrants were centered on the hamlets they've formed and the St. Stanislaus Church they built.
 Its exact location is at East 65th Street and Forman Avenue, and the thriving Polish commercial center along Fleet Avenue and East 71st Street.
-The population of Poles and other Central Europeans in the neighborhood peaked in the period from 1920s to 1940 and began to decline during migration of the people to the villages, when the city suffered demographic decline during the 1950s and 1960s.
+The population of Poles and other Central Europeans in the neighborhood peaked in the period from the 1920s to 1940 and began to decline during migration of the people to the villages, when the city suffered demographic decline during the 1950s and 1960s.
 On November 28, 1980, Warszawa was added to the National Register of Historic Places as Warszawa Neighborhood District.

 An attempt to revitalize the neighborhood was undertaken with the organization of Neighborhood Ventures, Inc., in 1977.
 With Teddy and Donna Sliwinski, along with architect Kaszimier Wieclaw, the area began to come alive once again.
 In order to attract people of various Slavic European descent, the name of the region was changed to "Slavic Village".

 The nonprofit Slavic Village Assn. was organized in 1978 to preserve residential and commercial buildings through its sponsorship of the annual Slavic Village Harvest Festival, which in its 17th year (1993) was drawing 100,000 people.
 Between 1987 and 1990, the Slavic Village Assn. merged with the Broadway Development Corporation as the Slavic Village Broadway Development Corporation to coordinate community-based revitalization activities in the Broadway neighborhood.
 The Slavic Village Broadway Development Corporation is now known as just Slavic Village Development, and cites an "investment of $160 million over the past 22 years to improve Slavic Village."